Wheeling University: Academic facilities

-Acker Science Center

-Named for the school's former president Rev. Fr.
-Thomas S. Acker, S.J., the Acker Science Center was built in 2002.
+Named for the school's former president Thomas S. Acker, the Acker Science Center was built in 2002.
 It is home to classrooms and labs.

-Donahue Hall

 The oldest academic building on campus, Donahue Hall was constructed in 1955 and was renovated in 1988.
 Donahue holds faculty offices, labs, and classrooms.
 The hall is connected to the Acker Science Center via the "Acker bridge."

 Mount de Chantal Conservatory of Music

-The adjacent former girl's academy, Mount de Chantal Visitation Academy ceased operations in August 2010 and the Sisters of the Visitation who ran the school since its inception moved to the monastery at Georgetown Visitation Academy in Washington, DC.
+The adjacent former girls' academy, Mount de Chantal Visitation Academy ceased operations in August 2010 and the Sisters of the Visitation, who ran the school since its inception, moved to the monastery at Georgetown Visitation Preparatory School in Washington, D.C.
 Wishing to see the Mount's legacy continued, the sisters gifted a large sum of money to establish and fund a Conservatory of Music at the university.

 Thus the Mount de Chantal Conservatory of Music came to be in the lower floor of the university's CET building.
 The Conservatory features a recital hall, practice rooms, a parlor for students and visitors, and a gallery displaying art, antiques and archival materials from Mount de Chantal Visitation Academy.
 Each year, one incoming female freshman receives a $10,000 Mount de Chantal Scholarship, renewable annually, through the Mount de Chantal Fine Arts Education Fund.

-In the Fall of 2013, Wheeling University expanded its physical therapy doctoral program into downtown Wheeling, WV where it offers a free physical therapy clinic.
-The physical therapy program will relocate back to campus starting in the Fall 2019 semester.